Retrotransposon: Non-LTR retrotransposons

 Although they are retrotransposons, they cannot carry out reverse transcription using an RNA transposition intermediate in the same way as LTR retrotransposons.
 Those two key components of the retrotransposon are still necessary but the way they are incorporated into the chemical reactions is different.
 This is because unlike LTR retrotransposons, non-LTR retrotransposons do not contain sequences that bind tRNA.

-They mostly fall into two types – LINEs and SINEs.
+They mostly fall into two types – LINEs (Long interspersed nuclear elements) and SINEs (Short interspersed nuclear elements).
 SVA elements are the exception between the two as they share similarities with both LINEs and SINEs, containing Alu elements and different numbers of the same repeat.
 SVAs are shorter than LINEs but longer than SINEs.

 While historically viewed as "junk DNA", research suggests in some cases, both LINEs and SINEs were incorporated into novel genes to form new functions.

 LINEs

 When a LINE is transcribed, the transcript contains an RNA polymerase II promoter that ensures LINEs can be copied into whichever location it inserts itself into.
 RNA polymerase II is the enzyme that transcribes genes into mRNA transcripts.
 The ends of LINE transcripts are rich in multiple adenines, the bases that are added at the end of transcription so that LINE transcripts would not be degraded.
 This transcript is the RNA transposition intermediate.

 The RNA transposition intermediate moves from the nucleus into the cytoplasm for translation.
 This gives the two coding regions of a LINE that in turn binds back to the RNA it is transcribed from.
 The LINE RNA then moves back into the nucleus to insert into the eukaryotic genome.

 LINEs insert themselves into regions of the eukaryotic genome that are rich in bases AT.
 At AT regions LINE uses its nuclease to cut one strand of the eukaryotic double-stranded DNA.
 The adenine-rich sequence in LINE transcript base pairs with the cut strand to flag where the LINE will be inserted with hydroxyl groups.
 Reverse transcriptase recognises these hydroxyl groups to synthesise LINE retrotransposon where the DNA is cut.
 Like with LTR retrotransposons, this new inserted LINE contains eukaryotic genome information so it can be copied and pasted into other genomic regions easily.
 The information sequences are longer and more variable than those in LTR retrotransposons.

 Most LINE copies have variable length at the start because reverse transcription usually stops before DNA synthesis is complete.
 In some cases this causes RNA polymerase II promoter to be lost so LINEs cannot transpose further.